Watch all RedisConf 2021 sessions on demand

-With RedisTimeSeries, capabilities like automatic downsampling, aggregations, labeling and search, compression, and enhanced multi-range queries are now natively supported in Redis.
+With RedisTimeSeries, capabilities like automatic downsampling, aggregations, labeling and search, compression, and enhanced multi-range queries are natively supported in Redis.
 Built-in connectors to popular monitoring tools like Prometheus and Grafana enable the extraction of data into useful formats for visualization and monitoring.
-Maintaining the DNA of Redis, RedisTimeSeries is significantly faster than any other time-series database.
+RedisTimeSeries provides all this functionality while still leveraging the linear scalability of Redis Enterprise.

 RedisBloom enjoys the linear scale, single-digit-seconds failover time, and durability, with easy provisioning and built-in monitoring capabilities.